dcs-ink/pythonScripts/network_scan_report/README.md

 ### The files network_scanner.py and port_scanner.py are not used.
-They were used as testing scripts as I learned nmap.
+They were used as testing scripts as I explored nmap.

 # Network Scan Report Script